Skip to main content

 You’re at 15-20 clients.
 Revenue is solid.
 Reputation is growing.
 Referrals are coming in.
 And then someone asks: “Can you take on three more accounts?”

 You look at your team.
 Everyone’s maxed.
-Your best content creator is handling eight accounts and starting to miss deadlines.
+Your best strategist is writing captions for eight accounts and starting to miss deadlines.
+Your creative director is resizing graphics instead of reviewing campaigns.
 Your account manager hasn’t taken a day off in six weeks.
-You did the math last night: to onboard three clients, you need to hire at least one person.
-Probably two.

 So you hire.
 And for a few months, things stabilize.
-The new person ramps up, takes on clients, and suddenly you have capacity again.
+The new person ramps up, takes on clients, and you have capacity again.
 Until you don’t.
-Because those three new clients brought referrals.
+Because those new clients brought referrals.
 And now you’re back at the wall, staring down another hire.

 Key takeaways.